These are the main services for patients registered with our GP practice:

 Our counsellors are provided by Lift Psychology.

-Covid-19 update: From Monday 23 March 2020 LIFT Psychology will no longer be providing counselling appointments until further notice.
+Covid-19 update: LIFT Psychology are providing telephone counselling appointments only until further notice.

 Diabetic patients are seen at least every 6 months and more often if needed.